tanema/talkies/README.md

 can be "infinite" options, however the options will probably overflow depending on your UI configuration.

+To change the appearance of eah message please pass in the theming values described below

 #### Pauses
 A double dash `--` causes them message to stop typing, and will only continue when `Talkies.selectButton` is pressed, each `--` will be replaced with a space.